mblode/hackernews/README.md

 You can download and run the repo with one command to rule them all:

-`git clone https://github.com/clintonwoo/hackernews-react-graphql.git && cd hackernews-react-graphql && npm install && npm run dev`
+`git clone https://github.com/mblode/hackernews.git && cd hackernews && npm install && npm run dev`

 ### Setup